History of Porto Alegre: Culture under Castilhismo

 There were also notable achievements in culture in the first thirty years of the 20th century.
 According to Maria Teresa Baptista, "positivist ideals were not restricted to the spheres of politics and religion, but also influenced the cultural field".
 As a result, the Polytheama Theater (1898), the State Archive (1906), and many other establishments that showed the government's interest in the various areas of social and intellectual life of the Republican state were inaugurated.

 In 1901, the Rio-Grandense Academy of Letters was founded, gathering many journalists, poets, and writers, such as Caldas Júnior, Marcelo Gama, Alcides Maia, and Mário Totta.
 Soon after, the first museum in the state was founded, the Júlio de Castilhos Museum, created in 1903 to house objects that had been collected since 1901 and were stored in the pavilions built for the 1st Agricultural and Industrial Exhibition.
 In the same year occurred the first event entirely dedicated to the arts, the Salon of 1903, promoted by the Gazeta do Commercio.
 This Salon, according to Athos Damasceno, was "the first contest to give the arts in Rio Grande do Sul a statute of autonomy ... legitimizing them as objects of approval and social distinction".

 Another milestone was the founding of the Fine Arts Institute in 1908, the predecessor of the current Institute of Arts at the Federal University of Rio Grande do Sul (UFRGS), including courses in music and fine arts, which concentrated art production in the capital and was practically the only significant institutional reference in the state until the mid-1950s in the fields of art study, teaching, and production.
 The Institute "was created by art amateurs as a culmination of the civilizing project formed by free higher education schools and that constituted the origin of the first university in the region", but soon professionals would join and "assume their condition of agents, starting to express the autonomy of art, making use of its institutional place".
-Some of the most notorious names in local painting of the of the beginning of the century taught at the Institute, such as Oscar Boeira, Libindo Ferrás and João Fahrion, along with outside artists such as Eugênio Latour, Francis Pelichek and Luiz Maristany de Trias, preparing a mostly female student body.
+Some of the most notorious names in local painting of the beginning of the century taught at the Institute, such as Oscar Boeira, Libindo Ferrás and João Fahrion, along with outside artists such as Eugênio Latour, Francis Pelichek and Luiz Maristany de Trias, preparing a mostly female student body.